 Functional Fixedness and Problem Solving

 Functional fixedness is practical in everyday life and crucial in building expertise and specialization in fields where it’s important to come up with quick solutions.
-But as we saw in Duncker’s experiment, this type of cognitive constraint is the enemy of creativity.
+But as we saw in Duncker’s experiment, this cognitive constraint is the enemy of creativity.
 Functional fixedness stops us from seeing alternative solutions and makes problem-solving more difficult.

 So why do we become limited when it comes to using objects?